WajoxSoftware/php-eventmapper-lib/README.md

     }
 }
 ```
-Here is example of event processing
+Here is an example of event processing

 ```
 // your handler class name